VaridhiRathore/quiz-app/README.md

 # quiz-app
-This is a basic quiz application based on C programming language.
+This is a basic quiz application game based on C programming language.